The Charity

 user testing

-We conducted a Think Aloud Test with key stakeholders, including the charity's director and volunteers, to evaluate the usability of our high-fidelity prototype.
+We conducted a Think Aloud Test with key stakeholders, including the Seraj Society's director and volunteers, to evaluate the usability of our high-fidelity prototype.
 The goal was to identify potential improvements and ensure that the design addresses the specific needs of the organization.

 testing Process